CamaraLab/EPN_Classifier/README.md

 EPNClassifier
 ================

-EPNClassifier is able to assign ependymal tumors profiled by transcriptomic techniques into distinct subgroup.
+EPNClassifier is able to assign ependymal tumors profiled by transcriptomic techniques into distinct subgroups.
 This method is based on gene set enrichment analysis and utilizes pre-determined gene signatures to calculate a running sum statistic and p-value.
 Significant p-values can be used to classify EPN tumors into their most-likely molecular subgroup and PFA tumors can be further classified into subtypes (PFA_1 and PFA_2).

 Installation
 -----------------